jedisct1/draft-denis-xet/draft-denis-xet.md

 Since the same xorb may be referenced by both public and access-controlled files, CDN caching requires careful design:

-Edge-Authenticated Deployments:
+**Edge-Authenticated Deployments.**
-: When using edge authentication (cookies or tokens validated per-request), the CDN enforces access control on every request.
+When using edge authentication (cookies or tokens validated per-request), the CDN enforces access control on every request.
 Xorbs referenced only by access-controlled files remain protected even when cached.
 This is the recommended approach for deployments with gated content.

-Query-Signed URL Deployments:
+**Query-Signed URL Deployments.**
-: When using query-signed URLs, each authorized user receives unique signatures.
+When using query-signed URLs, each authorized user receives unique signatures.
 Cache efficiency is reduced, but access control is enforced by signature validity.
 Deployments MAY choose to exclude xorbs from access-controlled repositories from CDN caching entirely.

 ### Cross-Repository Deduplication